Oct. 12, 2017

-Deadlines: September & October, depending on internship.
+Deadlines: Mid-Oct and Nov, depending on internship.
 NBC Universal has posted all its major internships here.
 Students should apply as soon as possible for highest consideration, according to the NBCUni Campus recruiter.
 Summer 2017 internships will be posted by the end of September, but the recruiter advises checking the hyperlink above daily for new postings and applying right away.
 They sometimes close applications before the deadline if they think they have

 High Country News Internships & Fellowships PAID (free housing and a stipend!)

 Deadline: Nov.
 1 for a January start date and in January for a summer start date.
 This is for students graduating in December or May who want to work with environmental journalism.
 Read all the info at the link in headline.

 Deadline: Nov.
 1 Application open now.
 Most successful applicants have completed their junior year in college, worked for a college news outlet AND interned with at least one other professional daily news organization.
 See link above and keep checking for current application.

 Deadline: Nov.
 1. Reason is taking applicants for its Burton C. Gray Memorial Internship program.
 Interns work 12 weeks in our D.C. office with a $5,000 stipend.
 Interns have the opportunity to report and write for Reason and reason.com, as well as helping with research, proofreading, and other tasks.
 Previous interns have gone on to work at the The Wall Street Journal, Forbes, ABC News, and Reason itself.
 Send your résumé, as many as five writing samples (preferably published clips), and a cover letter by the deadline below to firstname.lastname@example.org.
 Please include "Gray Internship Application" and the season for which you are applying in the subject line.

 Deadline: Nov.
 1. Go to this link on Sept.
 15 to get current year’s application.
 Deadline is always November.